grame-cncm/inscore/readme.md

 Welcome to INScore
 ======================================================================

-Grame, Centre National de Creation Musicale: <http://www.grame.fr>
+[Grame](http://www.grame.fr) - Centre National de Création Musicale
 ----------------------------------------------------------------------

 INScore is an environment for the design of interactive augmented music scores.